JuliaPluto/HypertextLiteral.jl/README.md

     =#

-The equivalent macro syntax supports arbitrary levels of nesting, although we only shoe one level of nesting here.
+The equivalent macro syntax supports arbitrary levels of nesting, although we only show one level of nesting here.

     books = ["Who Gets What & Why", "Switch", "Governing The Commons"]